 In addition, design patterns and even OOP are not universally applicable.
 There are many programming projects besides business applications and often you are limited by the resources you have.
 Many popular applications that are used by everyone are written in pure C which doesn’t support OOP.
 However, this doesn’t mean that the code written in C is bad or “smells” as some design patterns followers would say.
 There is a great presentation called “The (lack) of design patterns in Python” on this topic.

-a gap between different worlds of programming often leads to misunderstandings when, for example, somebody tries to prove that everyone should do test-driven development even when programming with a Assembly language.
-It’s usually the design patterns adepts who can’t imagine that programming isn’t all about writing cus
+Also, a gap between different worlds of programming often leads to misunderstandings when, for example, somebody tries to prove that everyone should do test-driven development even when programming with a Assembly language.
+It’s usually the design patterns adepts who can’t imagine that programming isn’t all about writing cus tom business applications.

 Indeed, even if we are just web developers we are still fascinated with other stuff, like computer games with mind blowing graphics or convenient operating systems or precise search engines and a lot more, but when people create all that software they think not about design patterns but about useful and fast algorithms.